awesome-stable-diffusion/awesome-stable-diffusion/README.md

 This is a list of software and resources for the [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) AI model.

-- 🖊️ marks content that requires sign-up or account creation for a third party service outside GitHub
+- 🖊️ marks content that requires sign-up or account creation for a third party service outside GitHub.
 - 💵 marks [Non-Free](https://en.wikipedia.org/wiki/Free_software) content: commercial content that may require any kind of payment.

 Due to the fast-moving nature of the topic, entries in the list may be removed at an expedited rate until the ecosystem matures.